LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

 Default compiler expansion workflow
 -----------------------------------

-When compiling a source file, the compiler will first try, by default, the source file specific hook object specified using a local ``set_logtalk_flag/2`` directive, if defined.
+When :ref:`compiling a source file <programming_multi_pass_compiler>`,
+the compiler will first try, by default, the source file specific hook object specified using a local ``set_logtalk_flag/2`` directive, if defined.
 If that expansion fails, it tries the hook object specified using the ``hook/1`` compiler option in the ``logtalk_compile/2`` or ``logtalk_load/2`` goal that compiles or loads the file, if defined.
 If that expansion fails, it tries the default hook object, if defined.
-If that expansion also fails, the compiler tries the Prolog dialect specific expansion rules found found in the :term:`adapter file` (which are used to support non-standard Prolog features).
+If that expansion also fails, the compiler tries the Prolog dialect specific expansion rules found in the :term:`adapter file` (which are used to support non-standard Prolog features).